unionai/unionai-docs/README.md

 ### Jinja2 syntax

-Note that this system uses a cusomized version of the syntax for Jinja templating
+Note that this system uses a cusomized version of the syntax for Jinja2 templating

 * `{@@ ... @@}` for block statements
 * `{@= ... =@}` for expressions.